itsneilyall/n8n-transcript-to-ats/README.md

 # Transcript to ATS

 Turns raw recruiter call transcripts into structured, relational candidate data in an Airtable ATS.
-Built for  Belo technical assessment.
+Built for technical assessment.

 **Transcript in, structured candidate and job data out, end to end.** n8n for orchestration, GPT-4o for extraction, Airtable for the ATS.